 In America, a bill is placed on your table near the end of your meal.
 In Austria, you must ask for the bill.
 This custom does allow you to stay at the table and talk sometimes for hours.
 When you are ready to pay, identify yourself to the waiter and ask for the bill.
 In smaller restaurants, the owner will approach with a small change purse and a copy of the bill.
 The owner will show you the bill and say the total amount.
 You reply with the amount you will pay, (following the tipping rule).
 Any change will be returned.

 Camping in Tirol, Austria, can be very different from camping in the U.S.

-I was invited to go ‘camping’ at a place about an hour east of Innsbruck in the beautiful countryside of Tirol.
+On a recent trip to Tirol, I was invited to go camping at a location about an hour east of Innsbruck in the beautiful countryside.
 What I encountered was very different from my expectations: camping under the stars, cooking over an open fire, and being away (or at least not too close) from other people.
 What I encountered was a more leisurely and communal form of camping.
 The closest American counterpart I can think of is staying at a KOA.

 In the evening people stayed inside their trailers, socialized or watched tv.
-For the those in tents they stayed up talking.
+For those in tents, they stayed up talking.

 I was surprised that for all of the compactness of the campground, it was quiet and the neighbors were very pleasant.